openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 update(data: DataBlob): Promise\<void>

 Updates the data to be signed.
-This API uses a promise to return the result. <br>This API can be called only after the [Sign](#sign) instance is initialized by using [init()](#init-3).
+This API uses a promise to return the result.

+This API can be called only after the [Sign](#sign) instance is initialized by using [init()](#init-3).

 > **NOTE**
 >
 > **update()** may be called multiple times or may not be called (call [sign](#sign-2) after [init](#init-3)), depending on the size of the data.<br>
 > The algorithm library does not set a limit on the amount of data to be updated (once or accumulatively).
 If a large amount of data needs to be signed, you are advised to use **update()** multiple times to pass in data.
-This can prevent too much memory from being requested at a time.<br>
+This can prevent too much memory from being requested at a time.
 > For details about the sample code for calling **update()** multiple times, see [Signing and Signature verification](../../security/cryptoFramework-guidelines.md#signing-and-signature-verification).

 **System capability**: SystemCapability.Security.CryptoFramework